 Evapolar is a personal evaporative cooler that is:

 - Effective.
-It can decrease the temperature of your personal space, by 17 degrees C (62 F), unlike a fan that simply aids air circulation.
+It can decrease the temperature of your personal space up to 7-10 degrees C (50 F), unlike a fan that simply aids air circulation.

-Because of this, even if you turn it off, the room still remains cold for a while because the temperature has been increased, but if you use a fan, the room goes back to being hot.
+Because of this, even if you turn it off, the room still remains cold for a while because the temperature has been increased, but if you use a fan for sleep, the room goes back to being hot.

 - 3-in-1.
 Evapolar not only cools but also purifies and humidifies the air.
 It's not a full replacement for purifiers and humidifiers, but it gives more than just cool air, unlike an AC that dries out the air.